Invisible Men: Beyond the Veil.

 October 24th - November 23rd, 2013

 Michel Rein, Paris /1st floor

 Galerie Michel Rein is proud to present Invisible Men: Beyond the Veil the first solo show of Abigail DeVille (b.1981, New York) in France.

 Abigail DeVille's work is comprised of archaeological constructs imbued with cultural and historical cues, referencing canonical sculptures from recent art history, contemporary social issues, and the movement of solar bodies.
 Her dark sculptural installations are steeped in destruction and decay, acting as reflections on social and cultural oppression, racial identity, and discrimination in American history.

-Abigail DeVille is concerned with narratives of displacement and marginalization, and through her sprawling installations and sculptures, she gives pronounced physical presence to ?invisible people? within the privileged space of institutions.
-The notion of invisibility as a social condition has held much significance, particularly for black artists working after the release of Ralph Ellison?s seminal text Invisible Man in 1952.
-Ellison?s novel posits race, black-ness in particular, as analogous to invisibility.
+Abigail DeVille is concerned with narratives of displacement and marginalization, and through her sprawling installations and sculptures, she gives pronounced physical presence to "invisible people" within the privileged space of institutions.
+The notion of invisibility as a social condition has held much significance, particularly for black artists working after the release of Ralph Ellison's seminal text Invisible Man in 1952.
+Ellison's novel posits race, black-ness in particular, as analogous to invisibility.
 Similarly, the writings of theorist Michele Faith Wallace, and sociologist W.E.B.
-Du Bois?s notion of ?double consciousness,? engage the idea of erasure and conflicted identities.
-Abigail DeVille?s socially engaged practice speaks to Ellison?s original concept, and by extension interrogates poverty, disenfranchisement and homelessness, other means by which people and histories are marginalized and left unseen.
+Du Bois' notion of "double consciousness" engage the idea of erasure and conflicted identities.
+Abigail DeVille's socially engaged practice speaks to Ellison's original concept, and by extension interrogates poverty, disenfranchisement and homelessness, other means by which people and histories are marginalized and left unseen.